Profitability Index Calculator

 - PI provides a glimpse of value created or destroyed per unit of investment.

 - The PI calculation is similar to what we've seen at our ROI calculator (return on investment), but it goes further to consider the time value of money formula and the risk of cash inflows in the future by discounting it with the capital cost.

 Profitability index does not regard the full scope of a project, e.g., the project size.
-Therefore, capital intensive projects may result in lower profitability index result if their profit margins are not as high.
+Therefore, capital-intensive projects may result in a lower profitability index result if their profit margins are not as high.

 There is uncertainty in results for mutually exclusive projects if initial investments and discount rates are different.